bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-output.rst

 Output Tab
 ~~~~~~~~~~

-On :ref:`process-element-tab-output` you can configure the output of the element (i.e. the data
+On :ref:`process-element-tab-output` you can configure the output of the element (i.e., the data
 that leaves the element).